clojure-finance/HKU-TDLEG-website/content/md/pages/home.md

  :page-index 0
  :home? true}

 This website showcases the TDLEG research projects of undergraduate students at the University of Hong Kong (HKU).
-TDLEG is the Teaching Development and Language Enhancement Grant of PI [Dr. Matthias Buehlmaier](http://www.buehlmaier.net/) (HKU) and Co-I [Prof. Dr. Gregor Dorfleitner](https://www.uni-regensburg.de/business-economics-and-management-information-systems/business-dorfleitner/staff/gregor-dorfleitner/index.html) (University of Regensburg).
-The TDLEG Title is: "Creating a Domain-Specific Language for Data Science in Clojure With Applications in Finance."
+TDLEG is the Teaching Development and Language Enhancement Grant 2019-22 of PI [Dr. Matthias Buehlmaier](http://www.buehlmaier.net/) (HKU) and Co-I [Prof. Dr. Gregor Dorfleitner](https://www.uni-regensburg.de/business-economics-and-management-information-systems/business-dorfleitner/staff/gregor-dorfleitner/index.html) (University of Regensburg).
+The TDLEG title is: "Creating a Domain-Specific Language for Data Science in Clojure With Applications in Finance."

 ## Project List